Quantum kernels to learn the phases of quantum matter

-In addition, for the machine to characterize the QPT, we must check if it is capable of learning the critical exponents.
-For thermal transitions the critical exponents are learnt when the distance \eqref{distance} can be related to the order parameter \cite{Giannetti2019, Ponte2017}.
-In this letter we want to give a more general argument that characterizes QPTs beyond the existence of an order parameter.
-Using quantum information arguments from \cite{zhou2008a,Zhou2008b, zhou2007} and applying them to the SVM learning process.
-Thus, not only generality but interpretability of the machine is demonstrated.
-For the quantum kernel, $K^{(\lambda)}$ in Eq. \eqref{Kl} the distance can be written as $d (J) = \sum \alpha_j y_j \lambda (J, J_j)$.
-The transition is a pinch point occuring at the intersection $\lambda (J_c , J_+) = \lambda (J_c , J_-)$ for two arbitrary values $J_\pm$ belonging to the $y = \pm 1$ phases.
-At finite $N$, this equality, apart from on the scaling, depends on the points $J_\pm$.
-However, in Fig. \ref{fig:svm} f) we showed that the SVs crowd the margin closest to the transition.
-Therefore, the condition $\lambda (J_c(N) , J_j) = \lambda (J_c(N) , J_j^\prime)$ for all pairs of SVs at both sides of $J_c(N)$, together with the constraint $\sum \alpha_j y_j =0$ yield $d(J_c (N)) = 0$.
-This demonstrates that the machine learns the transition point of QPTs using $K^{(\lambda)}$.
-Besides, the distance using $K^{(\lambda)}$ has the same finite scaling as $\lambda$.
-This is verified in Fig. \ref{fig:svm} e).
+In addition, for the SVM to characterize the QPT, we must check if it is capable of learning the critical exponents.
+For thermal transitions, the critical exponents are learnt when the distance \eqref{distance} can be related to the order parameter \cite{Giannetti2019, Ponte2017}, such that the distance inherits the scaling exponents of the latter.
+In our case, the distance to the hyperplane is a linear combination of the fidelity per site.
+Thus, we expect to have the same finite scaling as $\lambda$, from which the corresponding critical parameters can be extracted.
+This is plotted in Fig. \ref{fig:svm} e).
 Dashed lines are the best fittings to the scaling formula,

 The fitted $\nu$ are summarized in table \ref{table}.
-For the Ising model, Hamiltonian \eqref{eqn:ising}, the exact $\nu=1$.
-Thus, SVM with $K^{(\lambda)}$ is able to learn the critical exponent.
-We realize that the best value is obtained with the random training, while the closer interval $\settwo$ performs better than $\setone$.
-We finally highlight that SVM results are better than the $\lambda$ finite size scaling.
+For the Ising model, Hamiltonian \eqref{eqn:ising}, $\nu=1$.
+Thus, the SVM with $K^{(\lambda)}$ is able to learn the critical exponent.